The BEST First-Time Solo Female Backpacking Guide

 I do not think you will need more than two pairs of shoes.

 If you stay in hostels, you will want to pack flip-flops.
 Just trust me.
 You do not want to walk barefoot.
-FLip-flops are useful if you want to go to the beach, and they take up no space! - A “nice” outfit.
+FLip-flops are useful if you want to go to the beach, and they take up no space! - A “nice” outfit

 I did not take a nice outfit when I was backpacking the Cyclades in Greece and I regretted it.
 I felt super underdressed when I went out for dinners in Santorini.
 At the same time, I never felt underdressed when backpacking Thailand!
-Research your destination and figure out whether you will need a nice outfit. - Pyjamas.
+Research your destination and figure out whether you will need a nice outfit. - Pyjamas

 Do not forget to pack something to sleep in, especially if you will be sleeping in dorms!

-Also, keep in mind the culture of the place you are going to.
 My packing list differed from when I went to Thailand from when I went to Morocco.

-Keep your skincare and hair care routine minimal!
+Keep your skincare and hair care routine minimal

 What kind of backpack to take for your solo trip?

-I can usually fit all of my summer things for a 1 week trip in a Ryanair “personal item” sized backpack.
+I can usually fit all of my summer things for a 1-week trip in a Ryanair “personal item” sized backpack.

 If I want my things to fit that backpack in the winter, I can not take any additional shoes and usually have to make do with one chunky jumper that I wear on a plane.
-I know not all of us can fit clothes for a week in the free luggage-sized bag, but that is ok.
-There is no reason to feel bad about it.
-My advice is to minimise the number of clothing items you bring with you, as you will probably not need as much as you think you will!

 For a longer trip, I take my 40l or 50l backpack.
-The 40l can usually pass as a carry-on, while the 55l one should theoretically be checked-in.
+The 40l can usually pass as a carry-on, while the 55l one should theoretically be checked in.

 I do not travel with a suitcase unless I am going on a short trip where I will be staying at the same place.

-Make sure that you can carry your bags.
+Make sure that you can carry your bags

-You might not be a minimalist packer like me, but please make sure that you can carry your bags.
 There is nothing worse than not being able to navigate the world with your luggage because it is too heavy or too bulky.

-Transportation to your destination
+5. Figure out Transportation to your destination

 You will have to figure out the best way to get to your destination.
 Some places are only accessible by planes while you can take trains and busses to others.